Goldenwere/goldenwere.com/README.md

 If this is missing and no other theme is selected, the site's styling will be broken.

-### `/content/press/brand.yml`
+### (OPTIONAL) `/content/press/brand.yml`
 Where the primary press kit page is for the website.
 All press kit pages must be in a format corresponding to `src/types/press.d.ts`.

-If this is missing, the press page will not load any information and will not load a link in the site header/navigation.
+If this is missing, the press page will not load any information when navigating to `/press/brand` and will not load a link in the site header/navigation.

 ### `/content/site.yml`
 Where the site's shared primary config is stored; must match `src/types/site.d.ts`.